Whole30 Blackened Shrimp Tacos

 1

 Pat the shrimp completely dry with paper towels.
-This step is essential for getting a good blackened sear rather than steaming the shrimp.
+This step is essential for getting a good sear and true blackened crust.

 2